Paris is the kind of city you can visit over and over again without ever feeling like you’ve seen it all. Want to know the best way to see Paris?

 The best way to experience this street is to start at the top of the hill in Montmartre and then walk down slowly until you reach the bottom near the Church of Notre Dame de Lorette.

-Famous Streets in Paris on the 2 Islands
+Beautiful Paris Streets on the 2 Islands

 22. Rue Chanoinesse on Ile de la Cite